ordina-jworks/ordina-jworks.github.io/_posts/2018-01-20-JWorks-Tech-Blog.md

 The quadrants are a categorization of the type of blips:

 - **Programming Languages and Frameworks.** Quite straight-forward, languages and software frameworks.
-- **Tools.** These can be components, such as databases, software development tools, such as versions control systems; or more generic categories of tools, such as the notion of polyglot persistence.
+- **Tools.** These can be components, such as databases, software development tools, such as Versions Control Systems; or more generic categories of tools, such as the notion of polyglot persistence.
 - **Platforms.** Things that we build software on top of such as mobile technologies like Android, virtual platforms like the JVM, or generic kinds of platforms like hybrid clouds.
 - **Techniques.** These include elements of a software development process, such as experience design; and ways of structuring software, such as microservices.